Chris Rock and Bob

 Of his accomplishments and those projects which have gained his support; the New Carver development on Hope and Venice, the New Pershing on 5th and Main, and the New Genesis, (complete with strange title correlation to the name of his first band).
 All designed as mixed-use projects which not only provide affordable housing to low-income tenants but also provide social services, if needed, on site.

 Bob also co-chairs the Government Liaison Committee.
-In the Government Liaison Committee Bob pays close attention to what’s going on in City Hall and sees himself as a bridge between City Hall, the private developer and the community.
+In the Government Liaison Committee, Bob pays close attention to what’s going on in City Hall and sees himself as a bridge between City Hall, the private developer, and the community.

 Bob isn’t waiting around, he’s actively making moves and connections believing the private sector is ready to help – but waiting on “a face” to approach them.
 Sure, they are ready to develop Skid Row, but Bob plans to bring private investors to the point where they can understand what Skid Row needs and help the community develop while it controls its own destiny.

 “The same ole’ same ole’ hasn’t worked.
 We have to set the bar higher, open our minds, and do things a bit differently.
 Embrace the new changes brought to downtown by the private sector in the form of an alternative option.”
 Says Bob.
-“As an analogy, if you have alternatives (yoga, reiki, acupuncture) rather than pills you’ll end up with different choices, and different cures, with less side effects.”
+“As an analogy, if you have alternatives (yoga, reiki, acupuncture) rather than pills you’ll end up with different choices, and different cures, with fewer side effects.”

 Bob believes in his vision and his works on building the necessary bridges that can help the recovering residents of the community accomplish their goals and bring in all the perks and amenities that other communities have.
 Bob’s vision of a new Skid Row may be the boost needed to ensure that in the years to come Skid Row will be unwrapped with the same enthusiasm as all the other gifts Downtown has to offer.